 At Madonna, we want to help you leverage your existing credits into a rewarding nursing career.
 We understand sometimes personal, financial or academic issues can derail an academic pathway; if you are ready to become a nurse, there’s no better time than now to use your previous college experience to do so.

 Regardless of the reason for the change, switching majors to nursing and transferring colleges doesn't have to be stressful.
 Our knowledgeable admissions representatives are prepared to help you navigate the ins and outs of transferring into the Madonna ABSN nursing program.

 Get Started on Your Accelerated Nursing Education Today!

-If transferring into nursing school and pursuing a career as a caring, compassionate, and capable registered nurse is something that sounds right for you, Madonna University’s Accelerated Bachelor of Science in Nursing (ABSN) program is here to help you leverage your existing credits and achieve your goals.
+Now that you understand how to transfer into a nursing program and want to pursue a career as a caring, compassionate, and capable registered nurse, Madonna University’s Accelerated Bachelor of Science in Nursing (ABSN) program is here to help you leverage your existing credits and achieve your goals.

 Get started today by connecting with one of our admission representatives.